bmabsout/Thesis/src/chapters/01_crisis_of_intent.typ

 The promise of reinforcement learning in robotics has always been compelling: autonomous agents that learn to perform complex tasks through interaction with their environment, adapting to new situations and optimizing their behavior over time.
 Yet despite decades of research and significant algorithmic advances, a fundamental gap persists between what practitioners intend their robots to do and what they actually learn to do.
 This *intent-to-reality gap* represents one of the most pressing challenges in modern robotics, with consequences that extend far beyond academic research into real-world deployment, safety, and economic viability.

+The root cause of this gap lies in a fundamental semantic mismatch: humans naturally think about robot objectives as *requirements to satisfy*—"the robot should move smoothly," "the quadrotor should avoid obstacles," "the arm should reach targets quickly"—while machine learning systems optimize *numerical scores to maximize*.
+Traditional reinforcement learning converts our natural, semantic requirements into opaque numerical rewards that obscure their original meaning.
+When a reward function outputs 0.7, we have no idea whether this represents good tracking with poor safety, excellent efficiency with terrible smoothness, or balanced mediocrity across all objectives.

+This thesis introduces *fulfillment-centric learning*—a framework that preserves the semantic meaning of objectives throughout the optimization process.
+At its heart are *fulfillment functions* that serve as semantic bridges, translating intuitive judgments like "this motion is about 80% as smooth as I want" into mathematical values $f_"smoothness" = 0.8$ that maintain their interpretability.
+These fulfillment values can then be composed using continuous logic operators that extend Boolean relationships ("safety AND smoothness") to the continuous domain while preserving individual semantic meaning.

 This chapter establishes the scope and urgency of this crisis, examining both its theoretical foundations and practical manifestations.
 We argue that the intent-to-reality gap stems from two interconnected crises: a *reward expressivity crisis* that limits our ability to specify complex intentions, and a *deployment crisis* that prevents robust transfer of learned behaviors to real-world conditions.
 Understanding these crises is essential for appreciating why fulfillment-centric learning represents not just an incremental improvement, but a fundamental paradigm shift necessary for the future of robot learning.

 == The High Stakes of Robot Learning Failures